 Around 25% of patients who experience seizures have epilepsy.
 Studies have shown that epilepsy may be the result of both genetics and environmental factors, or even a mix of both.
 The cause of epilepsy is unknown in more than half of the patients, and in the other half, the cause may be due to certain factors.

 - Genetic influence – has been seen as the main cause in a majority of cases.
 Specific genes have been linked to certain types of epilepsy.
 Additionally, certain genes may make you more likely to react to environmental situations that can cause triggers.

 - Head injury – trauma to the head can lead to epilepsy.

 - Brain trauma – conditions that can damage the brain such as tumors or strokes.

-- Infectious diseases – AIDS, meningitis or encephalitis that effect the brain or central nervous system can lead to epilepsy.
+- Infectious diseases – AIDS, meningitis, or encephalitis that affects the brain or central nervous system can lead to epilepsy.

 Epileptic Seizure Warnings and Risks

 How epilepsy happens is still not understood.
 However epileptic seizures are not random and can be triggered by certain events.
 Flickering lights are in fact a trigger, as we all know from warning signs in clubs, games, movies among other things.
 Other factors such as stress, lack of sleep, or alcohol abuse can also be seizure warning signs.